 History

-International Seaplane Fly-In got its start in 1973 when Greenville was but a speck on the world map and a few bush pilots made a living flying sportsmen in and out of this remote area.
-Very few roads existed here at the time.
-It was during some down time on a wintry day when a few Greenville pilots thought it might be a good time to invite like-minded pilots to the area for a weekend of fun and flying.
+The International Seaplane Fly-In got its start in 1973, when Greenville was still a speck on the world map, and a few bush pilots made a living flying sportsmen in and out of this remote area.
+Very few roads existed here at the time, and it was during some downtime on a wintry day when a few Greenville pilots thought it might be a good time to invite like-minded pilots to the area for a weekend of fun and flying.

-Today, besides the Cessnas, Cubs and Beavers, some spectacular examples of rare planes make a showing.
+Today, besides the Cessnas, Cubs, and Beavers, some spectacular examples of rare planes make a showing.
 Those have included a traditional 1944 Grumman Goose.
 It is not unusual to see a Caravan or two, as well as many classic and experimental seaplanes.
-The design and diversity of these beauties, combined with the knowledge of the pilots flying them, make a tremendous weekend for the flying enthusiast.
+The design and diversity of these beautiful aircraft, combined with the knowledge of the pilots flying them, make a tremendous weekend for the flying enthusiast.